kasanryukin/nesiadmud/lib/References/Nesia_Expanded_World_Master_Document.md

 - **Chechia Tsardom:** Expansive taiga and tundra; home of the Seren wolfkin culture.
 - **Kawa and Namama Shogunates:** Island realms steeped in tradition, blending nature reverence with martial discipline.
 - **Fay Empire:** Halfling-dominated western maritime nation, specializing in navigation and trade.
+- **Gawia City-State** Largest seat of the Amarunk people.
+Defended against invasion many times through it's history.
+- **North Western Wildlands** Largest population of Qaluk live in these vast taigas and frozen wastes.
+Controls the world supply of Blue Crystallum.
+- **Ikan Empire** Nascent nation established by the Memti, untested by time.
+Non giantoids are forced to live in shanty towns and impovershed neighborhoods.

 ## Religion and Mythology